 Do you find yourself listening closely while others speak louder to ensure you hear them properly?
 Are you constantly asking, “What did you just say?”

 You’re not alone.
 In fact, over 35 million Americans are affected by hearing loss.
-While hearing loss is typically associated with aging, there are other factors that effect your ear’s ability to detect sound including diseases, noise and heredity.
+While hearing loss is typically associated with aging, there are other factors that affect your ear’s ability to detect sound including diseases, noise and heredity.

 Loss of hearing can occur over time, causing embarrassment, insecurity and anxiety.
 Today’s technology can benefit the hearing impaired by: